Reviews

 Users seem to appreciate how well the dunks control mosquito larvae in ponds and stagnant water.
 Many noticed fewer mosquitoes pretty quickly, especially when using filtered water.

-The dunks work best in larger water areas like ponds, fountains, or big planters.
-Some people found the tablets a little tricky to handle at first.
+The dunks work best in larger water areas like ponds, fountains, or big planters. some buyers found the tablets a little tricky to handle at first.

 If dunks wash into drains or pipes, they can clog things up, so placement matters.
 Monthly use seems to keep mosquito problems in check.